-We want everyone to feel able to report any child protection / safeguarding concerns.
-However, for members of staff who feel unable to raise these concerns internally, they can call the the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or email: help@nspcc.org.uk.
+All members of staff and the wider school community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the school leadership team.
+We have 'whistleblowing' procedures in place and these are available in the Trust Whistleblowing Policy.
+However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk.

-Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.
+Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: $0808\ 800\ 5000\ (24\ hour\ helpline)$ or email: help@nspcc.org.uk.